openUC2/openUC2.github.io/docs/04_Electronics/10_Advanced/UC2-ESP/01_Setup_Buildenvironment.md

 ![](https://github.com/youseetoo/uc2-esp32/raw/main/IMAGES/webtool.png)
 *This shows the gui to first select the board you have before the browser (chrome/edge) automatically flashes the firmware.*

-# Additional information

-This is a fastly moving repo and the information may get outdated quickly.
-Please also check the relevant information in our [documentation](https://openuc2.github.io/docs/Electronics/uc2e1)

 # Information about the REST commands